wrapl/minilang/docs/library/map.rst

 :mini:`type map::order < enum`
-   * :mini:`map::order::Insert` |harr| default ordering; inserted pairs are put at end,  no reordering on access.
+   * :mini:`::Insert` - default ordering; inserted pairs are put at end, no reordering on access.
-   * :mini:`map::order::Ascending` |harr| inserted pairs are kept in ascending key order,  no reordering on access.
+   * :mini:`::LRU` - inserted pairs are kept in ascending key order, no reordering on access.
-   * :mini:`map::order::Descending` |harr| inserted pairs are kept in descending key order,  no reordering on access.
+   * :mini:`::MRU` - inserted pairs are kept in descending key order, no reordering on access.
-   * :mini:`map::order::MRU` |harr| inserted pairs are put at start,  accessed pairs are moved to start.
+   * :mini:`::Ascending` - inserted pairs are put at start, accessed pairs are moved to start.
-   * :mini:`map::order::LRU` |harr| inserted pairs are put at end,  accessed pairs are moved to end.
+   * :mini:`::Descending` - inserted pairs are put at end, accessed pairs are moved to end.

 :mini:`fun map::reduce(Sequence: sequence, Reduce: function)`